hugsy/gef/docs/commands/heap.md

 ### `heap bins` command ###

-Glibc uses bints for keeping tracks of `free`d chunks.
+Glibc uses bins for keeping tracks of `free`d chunks.
 This is because making allocations through `sbrk` (requiring a syscall) is costly.
 Glibc uses those bins to remember formerly allocated chunks.
 Because bins are structured in single or doubly linked list, I found that quite painful to always interrogate